bitfinexcom/hypercore-logs/README.md

                     one                                                 [string]
   --datadir, -d     feed data directory, if ommited RAM memory will be used
                                                                         [string]
-  --file, -f        file that will be tailed, use either file or port option
+  --file, -f        file, dir or glob pattern that will be tailed, use quoted
+                    arg when passing globs!
+Use either file or port option.
                                                                         [string]
   --republish       republish entire file to the stream, used alongside file
                     option                            [boolean] [default: false]